ong-ck/tp/docs/DeveloperGuide.md

 </p>

 The `TopoCommand` component
-- can topologically sort `CS2040CFile` objects in a specific `topic` order
+- Topologically sort `CS2040CFile` objects in a specific `topic` order
-- can print out the list of topologically sorted `CS2040CFile` objects
+- Prints out the list of topologically sorted `CS2040CFile` objects
-- can check whether there are `CS2040CFile` objects within `CLIAlgo` and inform user if no such objects are saved
+- Checks whether there are `CS2040CFile` objects within `CLIAlgo` and inform user if no such objects are saved

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="design-export"></div>